lichtblick-suite/asam-osi-converter/README.md

 The goal is to have a Lichtblick extension which can visualise data which is following the standards of the [Open Simulation Interface (OSI) by ASAM](https://www.asam.net/standards/detail/osi/) using the native 3D panel of Lichtblick.

+## Getting started

+Get Lichtblick Studio from [github](https://github.com/Lichtblick-Suite/lichtblick/releases).

+Get extension file from [releases](https://github.com/Lichtblick-Suite/asam-osi-converter/releases).

+Install the extension in Lichtblick by dragging the `.foxe` file into the Lichtblick window.

+Open a file/stream which is following the OSI standard.

 ## Coding guidelines

 The code should follow the coding guidelines of Lichtblick.
 This includes the usage of typescript, prettier, eslint and the lichtblick-suite sdk.

 ## Develop